Researchers used the CRISPR-Cas9 tool to analyze a p53 mutation in triple-negative breast cancer.

 CRISPR & CRISPR-Cas9

 In 1987, researchers from Japan first published about clustered regularly inter-spaced short palindromic repeats in the DNA sequence.
-In 2002, a team of Dutch scientists shortened this prevalent pattern to CRISPR.
-Within the year, the same Dutch team noticed a cluster of genes that always accompanies the CRISPR sequence—which they named CRISPR-associated genes, or CRISPR-Cas.
+In 2002, a team of Dutch scientists shortened the name of this prevalent pattern to CRISPR.
+Within the year, the same Dutch team noticed a cluster of genes that always accompanies the CRISPR sequence—which they named CRISPR-associated genes, or Cas.
 Introduced in 2007, CRISPR-Cas9 is a technique that uses relatively new technology, and is now renowned in the scientific community for its simplicity and accuracy in gene editing ability.

 “CRISPR-Cas9 sgRNA editing of the C-terminal regions of the endogenous mtp53 gene were carried out so as to delete gene sequences that correspond to the OD and CTD regions.”